History of CCS

 In 1974 another building program was completed, adding four additional classrooms to the elementary building.
 A gymnasium/auditorium area, including classrooms, kitchen, stage, locker rooms, and library, was completed in 1988.

 In 2005 the school completed a new high school wing including high school classrooms, a middle school science room, a new computer lab, and centralized office areas.
 Since that time, many improvements have been made to the campus including adding air conditioning and a new sound system in the gymnasium/auditorium.
-We look forward to expanding even more in the future.
+We look forward to expanding even more.
+Check out the Capital Campaign page to see what our plans are for the future.

 After more than 65 years, the mission of our school to educate the whole student - body, mind and spirit - for God has not changed.